 Section 80EEA was enacted to expand the advantages available for low-cost housing under Section 80EE.
 For the fiscal years 2013-14, 2014-15, and 2016-17, Section 80EE was changed from time to time to allow a deduction for interest paid on a home loan.
 If you want to claim this benefit, you must be a Resident, according to the clause.

 As a result, both resident and non-resident Indians are eligible to claim this deduction.
 The provision also makes no mention of whether the residence must be self-occupied in order to qualify for the deduction.
 Borrowers who live in rental homes can also take advantage of this benefit.

 Furthermore, the deduction is only available to individuals who purchase a home together or separately.
 If a person owns a home with a spouse and both of them are paying the loan payments, both of them can claim this deduction.
 They must, however, meet all of the requirements.

 Section 80EEA and Section 24

-If the owner or his family resides within the house property, homeowners can claim a deduction for interest payments on their loan up to Rs 2 lakh under Section 24. whether or not the home is uninhabited, the deduction of up to Rs 2 lakh is obtainable. the whole loan interest is deducted if the property has been rented out.
+If the owner or his family resides within the house property, homeowners can claim a deduction for interest payments on their loan up to Rs 2 lakh under Section 24. whether or not the home is uninhabited, a deduction of up to Rs 2 lakh is obtainable. the whole loan interest is deducted if the property has been rented out.

 You can claim advantages under both Section 24 and Section 80EEA of the taxation Act if you meet the wants of both sections.

-First, expend your Rs 2 lakh deductible limit under Section 24.
+First, expand your Rs 2 lakh deductible limit under Section 24.
 Then, under Section 80EEA, claim the extra benefits.
 As a result, this deduction is added to the Section 24 limit of Rs 2 lakh.